FIGLAB/Sozu/README.md

 ### Common issues

 #### Cannot find Sozu tag frequency
-Solution: Sozu tag's frequency might shift since the spacing of the inductor coil and the trimmer capacitor might change over shipping.
+Solution: Try to move the Sozu tag closer to the receiver.
+It is also possible that Sozu tag frequency shifted since the spacing of the inductor coil and the trimmer capacitor might change over shipping.
 To locate tag frequency, please tune the center frequency of your spectrogram visualizer around the labeled frequency on the back of the Sozu tag.
-It is easier to locate the frequency with Gqrx and use a SDR with wider bandwidth (e.g., [HackRF](https://greatscottgadgets.com/hackrf/one/))
+It is easier to locate the frequency with Gqrx and use a SDR with wider bandwidth (e.g., [HackRF](https://greatscottgadgets.com/hackrf/one/) has a 20MHz bandwidth)

 #### OSError: Error code -3 when opening SDR (device index = 0)
 Solution: Unplug the SDR from the USB, and plug it back in.

 #### AttributeError: dlsym(RTLD_DEFAULT, rtlsdr_get_device_count): symbol not found
 Solution: Try brew install librtlsdr again.

+## Contact
+yang.zhang@cs.cmu.edu